 SEATTLE — The mid-90s were a dark and tumultuous time for Marvin and Jeanett Charles.

 "We were drug addicts, crack addicts.
 We had to go into treatment.
 We had to go to court processes.
-We had to fight for our kids to come home."
+We had to fight for our kids to come home," said Jeanett.

-After getting their lives back on track and seeing a lack of support structure for fathers, the two started a non-profit organization called, D.A.D.S.
+After getting their lives back on track and seeing a lack of support structure for fathers, the two started a nonprofit organization called, D.A.D.S., which stands for Divine Alternatives for Dads Services.

 In the 24 years since they started, D.A.D.S. has helped nearly 5,000 fathers reconnect with their children.